fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 in the top layer of MLPro-BF.
 Furthermore, standards for training and hyperparameter tuning are defined.
 These basic ML elements are reused and specifically extended in all higher sub-frameworks.
-On the one hand, this facilitates the creation of new sub-frameworks and, on the other hand, the recombination of higher functions from MLPro in your own hybrid ML applications.
+On the one hand, this facilitates the creation of new sub-frameworks and, on the other hand, the recombination of higher functions from MLPro in your hybrid ML applications.

 **Learn more:** :ref:`Basics of Machine Learning <target_bf_ml>`